briandenicola/openai-coin-analyzer/README.md

 ![UI](./images/architecture.png)
 <p align="right">(<a href="#Introduction">Back to Top</a>)</p>

+## Design Questions and Challenges
+* :question: What are some ways to improve the performance of the application?
+* :question: How can we ensure the security of the application?
+* :question: Azure WAF for AI applications recommends placing an Azure API Management (APIM) in front of the Azure OpenAI Service.
+How can we implement this - should this differ than the current APIM deployed?
+* :question: Calls to Azure OpenAI can take a long time to process.
+How can we leverage other services such as Azure WebPub improve responsiveness of the application?

 # Setup
 * The environment can setup following the steps in the [Setup and Deployment](./docs/setup.md) document.
 * The setup process will create all the required resources and deploy the application code to Azure.